vanberge/cow-says-daily-news/README.md

 ![Python 3.10+](https://img.shields.io/badge/python-3.10%2B-blue.svg)
 ![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)

-A daily news bot that uses the Google Gemini API to curate top US headlines, classifies them into categories, formats them into a modern "cowsay"-style speech bubble, and automatically publishes the post to a Ghost blog.
+A daily news bot that uses the NewsAPI.org and Google Gemini API to curate top US headlines, classifies them into categories, formats them into a modern "cowsay"-style speech bubble, and automatically publishes the post to a Ghost blog.

 This project started as an experiment with ASCII `cowsay` art and evolved into a fully responsive HTML/CSS post to be mobile-friendly while keeping the original's spirit.